 Our skin needs direct contact with the ultraviolet rays of the sun to make one type of Vitamin D. A deficiency of this important nutrient is related to both depression and obesity.
 Seniors are more likely to have a Vitamin D deficiency for three reasons: 1) elderly skin is less efficient at producing this nutrient, 2) they are usually outside less during cold weather and 3) aging bodies have more difficulty converting and absorbing vitamin D from foods.
 Also, certain medications, such prednisone, can inhibit the ability to produce and metabolize vitamin D.

 A simple blood test can diagnose vitamin D deficiency.
 The safest way to treat or prevent it is to ensure a senior eats food naturally high in vitamin D, like beef liver, egg yolks, cheeses, mushrooms and fatty fish like salmon.
 Certain varieties of milk, yogurt, cereals and juice are fortified to contain extra vitamin D.

 If you believe an aging loved one may be experiencing something more serious than a short case of the winter blues, encourage them to meet with their doctor to determine if SAD or vitamin D deficiency may be to blame.
 The physician will work with you both to consider all possible causes and devise an appropriate course of treatment.
 This may include light therapy, a change of diet or Vitamin D supplements.

 Winter can be a hard time to find fun things to do.
 Anything you can do to help your senior socialize or laugh a little will help fight depression.
 Arranging visitors may help.
 If health and mobility allow it, small outings or mini-trips to regional attractions are also a way to break up the monotony of a long winter.
-The doctor may prescribe companionship care to help your loved one feel more like themselves again.
+The doctor may prescribe companion care to help your loved one feel more like themselves again.